EntertainmentFamine/IamAaerios/README.md

-Download 'IamAaerios.crx' by clicking 'IamAaerios.crx' and view raw (it will be downloaded to your downloads folder)
+Download 'IamAaerios.crx' by clicking 'IamAaerios.crx' then view raw (it will be downloaded to your downloads folder)